Kometa-Team/Kometa/docs/config/settings.md

 ## Run Order

-Specify the run order of the library components [Library Operations, Metadata Files and Overlay Files]
+Specify the run order of the library components [Library Operations, Collection Files and Overlay Files]

 ???+ tip

-    If not specified, the default run order is Library Operations, then Metadata Files, then Overlay Files
+    If not specified, the default run order is Library Operations, then Collection Files, then Overlay Files

     ```yml
     settings: